Should we force our choir members to sing solo?

 Are there some students who express fear or discomfort with singing solo?

 Every year I may have a maximum of one or two new singers who need to ease their way into singing by themselves in a small group.
 At their group lessons or sectional, I always engage them the exact same way I engage every other students; sometimes they jump right in and sing and other times they express fear and I tell them that I understand they aren’t ready to sing and move right past them.
 I give them that same chance every single time we move around the room but hold no negativity toward them if they lack the confidence to sing; they just know I expect them to meet with me privately.
-While it is never lost on them that the expectation was to sing alone, not everyone is going to meet every expectation we place on them.
+While students know I expect them to sing alone, not everyone is going to meet every expectation we place on them.

 Have students dropped out of choir because they refused to sing solo?